Khayoon/imhomeless.ca/README.md

 # Homelessness Support App

 The uncertainty and hardship that comes with being homeless is something no one should ever have to experience.
-This app aims to help those in need by providing essential information, resources, and a way to center themselves during these challenging times.
-By giving them access to local resources, this app hopes to alleviate some of the stress and confusion faced by individuals experiencing homelessness.
+This site aims to help those in need by providing essential information, resources, and a way to center themselves during these challenging times.
+By giving them access to local resources, this full stack app should alleviate some of the stress and confusion faced by people in this situation and gain a sense of control.

 ## Overview

-This app is designed to provide useful information for homeless individuals and connect them with local resources such as shelters, food banks, medical services, and more.
+This is designed to provide useful information for homeless individuals and connect them with local resources such as shelters, food banks, medical services, and more.
 Additionally, the app includes features to help users gather their thoughts, set goals, and work towards improving their situation.

 ## Features